 Regardless of your color choices, your camera sensor still needs adequate light.

 You’ve got a few technical options for dull weather street photography:

 - Slow the shutter speed and use a tripod and shutter release cable to avoid

 camera shake.
 Bear in mind that passers-by will have a bit of blur to them which adds a whole new atmosphere to your story.

 - Increase the ISO and maintain a quick shutter speed and medium aperture.
 This will result in increased noise in your final image (grainy effect).
 The added texture can work well in black and white photography.
 It all depends on the look you’re going for.

 - Lower the aperture and keep the shutter speed fast and the ISO low.
 This can be tricky if you’re including several subjects and details in your frame.
 You’ll end up with a very shallow depth of field.
 This technique is great for capturing close-up detail with a bokeh-effect background.
 It looks particularly great in the rain.

-Don’t completely disregard colour photography in doom and gloom weather.
-Look for bright colours such as oranges and reds – particularly if they’re shiny from rain.
+Don’t completely disregard color photography in doom and gloom weather.
+Look for bright colors such as oranges and reds – particularly if they’re shiny from rain.

-A burst of colour in a dull weather photograph can lift spirits and tell a great story.
+A burst of color in a dull weather photograph can lift spirits and tell a great story.